Last updated on September 19th, 2023 by Jules Winnfield

 You are more likely to find this drink on a cocktail menu rather than a café menu, but it is still a type of coffee you need to try once you are of legal drinking age.
 It is the perfect drink to warm your insides during those cold winter months.

 One of the trendiest coffees out there, cold brew has taken the world by storm and is available pre-made in most supermarkets.
 The technique of cold brewing can be dated back to 17th century Japan where they used this technique to make tea.
+This is also the country where dirty coffee originated from.

 Cold brew is different from iced coffee which is brewed hot and then poured over iced.
 As the name suggests, cold brew coffee is when the coffee ground is slowly steeped in cold or room temperature water.
 The steeping process takes about 12-24 hours and most people do it at home in a jar.